Spreads/Spreads/README.md

 ## Status and version
-Current status is pre-release until the version 1.0.
-We will use [semantic versioning](http://semver.org/).
+Current status is alpha and we are actively working on [1.0-beta release](https://github.com/Spreads/Spreads/milestone/1).
+We will use [semantic versioning](http://semver.org/) after 1.0 release.

 ## Links